crewcrew23/memo/README.md

 ## Close
-- when closing, the internal context will be cancelled and the cleanup goroutine will be stopped the internal map will be nil and access to methods:
+- when closing, the internal context will be cancelled and the cleanup goroutine will be stopped the internal map will be nil and access to methods will be denied:
 OnEvicted
 Set
 SetWithContext